TobiasLoader/raeda/README.md

 -        **Growing:** the freight brokerage industry is expected to grow to $86 billion in 2026, from $60 billion in 2019. raeda is positioned to facilitate this growth.

 A Marketplace
 -------------

-*As a river nourishes the land and all it surrounds,*

-*The supply chain brings products to where they are bound,*

-*Improving lives, providing goods that people need,*

-*An integral part of our modern world, indeed.*

 The essence of raeda is the on-chain marketplace, with two parts: